Settlements

 -

-Planned start of work: Enter the date and time when the subcontractor is scheduled to start work.
+Scheduled start of work: Enter the date and time when the subcontractor’s work is scheduled to begin.

 -

-Planned end of work: Enter the date and time when the subcontractor is scheduled to finish work.
+Scheduled end of work: Enter the date and time when the subcontractor’s work is scheduled to end.

 NOTE: In the form, you can specify the work range for a single working day.
 To include additional workdays, use the “Planner → Employee Schedule” section.